Volue-Public/energy-mesh-python/docs/source/usecases.rst

 Each use case is tailored to do a specific task on some data from a Mesh server.

-All use cases follows this pattern:
+All use cases follow this pattern:
 First the scenario is explained and needed information is given.
 Then a connection to the server is established and a new session is created.
 The information from the scenario is passed into requests that are sent to the server and their response is received.
 Finally the data is plotted to a figure, saved to file and/or printed to the command line.

 An example: